Yuhi Sekiguchi: Super Formula (2016-2023)

 Sekiguchi spent eight seasons in the Super Formula Championship with Team Impul.
 He made his series debut in 2016, as one of two rookies in the field alongside reigning GP2 Series champion Stoffel Vandoorne.
 He finished third in the 2016 championship with two wins, at Twin Ring Motegi, and at Sportsland Sugo.
 At Sugo, Sekiguchi won from pole position after building up a 14-second lead when the safety car was deployed following a spin by teammate João Paulo de Oliveira.
 Once the safety car was withdrawn, Sekiguchi lapped over a second per lap faster than the field to build a 35-second lead before making his pit stop.
 He left the pits ahead of second-place Daisuke Nakajima and won by over 14 seconds without relinquishing the lead.

-He held off another GP2 Series champion and Formula One prospect, Pierre Gasly, by 0.243 seconds to take his second consecutive win at Sugo in 2017.
+Sekiguchi held off another GP2 Series champion and Formula One prospect, Pierre Gasly, by 0.243 seconds to take his second consecutive win at Sugo in 2017.
 In the 2019 round at Autopolis, he won from 16th on the grid, setting the record for the lowest starting position by a race winner in series history.
 And in 2022, Sekiguchi fought off team-mate Ryo Hirakawa to win the second race of a double-header at Motegi, for his first victory in over three years, and his last in the series.

 Sekiguchi finished as high as third in the championship standings twice, in 2016, and in 2021 when he helped Impul win the Teams' Championship.
 He was dropped from the Toyota Super Formula roster in 2024 after failing to score any points in the previous season.
 In total, Sekiguchi recorded seven victories, six pole positions, and 13 podiums in 65 races.